zeek/zeek-docs/scripts/base/bif/bloom-filter.bif.zeek.rst

    Adds an element to a Bloom filter.
 For counting bloom filters, the counter is incremented.

-   :bf: The Bloom filter handle.
+   :param bf: The Bloom filter handle.

-   :x: The element to add.
+   :param x: The element to add.

    .. zeek:see:: bloomfilter_basic_init bloomfilter_basic_init2
       bloomfilter_counting_init bloomfilter_lookup bloomfilter_clear